ingram1107/zettel-notes/lit/@Meyer2005.md

 reference-return functions during single-threaded start-up portion of the program.

-# Know what functions C++ silently writes and calls
+# Item 5: Know what functions C++ silently writes and calls

 A smart compiler will generate the codes for you as needed.
 For example, upon declaration, default constructor and destructor will be created by the compiler